Carmeisel101/RealEngineCycle_TurboProp/README.md

         RealEngineCycle_TurboProp/task2/

 ### Task 3:
-THis folder contains the code for designing the radial variation of a mixed compressor's velocity triangles and airfoil geometry.
+This folder contains the code for designing the radial variation of a mixed compressor's velocity triangles and airfoil geometry.
 The code is written in Python.
 Readers can find codes relevant to the engine in the:

         RealEngineCycle_TurboProp/task3/

+### Task 4:
+This folder contains the code for drawing the Axial Compressor Map.
+The code is written in Python.
+Readers can find codes relevant to the engine in the:

+        RealEngineCycle_TurboProp/task4/